Floating-Point Usage on GitHub: A Large-Scale Study of Statically Typed Languages: Methodology

 \subsection{Parsing and Function Extraction}

 Once only deduplicated files containing numerical keywords are left, we parse them to extract individual functions (step~8).
-We discard files with syntax errors, construct parse trees for valid files, and remove comments during preprocessing.
 We remove comments because they are not directly relevant to our analysis, may be outdated, and can bias results.
 In particular, terms such as double may appear in natural language text with meanings unrelated to floating-point types, thereby increasing the risk of false positives.
 Comments are clearly valuable in their own right and deserve special care, but we leave their analysis for future work.

 We traverse the parse tree to extract individual functions.
-For each function, we compute its metadata as the number of: \begin{itemize} \item lines of code; \item words\footnote{A word is a sequence of letters, numbers, or underscores delimited by boundaries (\eg{} brackets, punctuation, whitespaces, beginning and end of file).}; \item parameters (\ie{} the function's arity); \item numerical types parameters; \item conditional statements in the body of the function, and their maximum nesting depth; \item loops in the body of the function, and their maximum nesting depth; \item function calls in the body of the function, and their maximum nesting depth (\eg{} \code{sin(cos(x))} has depth 2); \item occurrences of numerical keywords in the function. \end{itemize} Similar to comments, we exclude string literals from the keyword search, since keywords occurring in free text are more likely to produce false positives.
+For each function, we compute its metadata as the number of: \begin{itemize}[label={--}, itemindent=1ex, leftmargin=1em, itemsep=0ex] \item lines of code; \item words\footnote{A word is a sequence of letters, numbers, or underscores delimited by boundaries (\eg{} brackets, punctuation, whitespaces, beginning and end of file).}; \item parameters (\ie{} the function's arity); \item numerical types parameters; \item conditional statements in the body of the function, and their maximum nesting depth; \item loops in the body of the function, and their maximum nesting depth; \item function calls in the body of the function, and their maximum nesting depth (\eg{} \code{sin(cos(x))} has depth 2); \item occurrences of numerical keywords in the function. \end{itemize} We also record the function's location in the source file and whether a parsing error occurred, including its position when applicable.
+Similar to comments, we exclude string literals from the keyword search, since keywords occurring in free text are more likely to produce false positives.
 If a function contains at least one numerical keyword, we extract its code and store it in a separate file (step~9).